django-cms/djangocms-ecosystem/README.md

 * grade: production

 ## Django packages
+These Django packages are officially endorsed by the django CMS Association.
 ### django-filer
 File and Image Management Application for django
 * django: 4.2, 5.0, 5.1, 5.2